-- inability to obtain sufficient funds required for a clinical trial; - inability to reach agreements on acceptable terms with prospective CROs and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - clinical holds, other regulatory objections to commencing or continuing a clinical trial or the inability to obtain regulatory approval to commence a clinical trial in countries that require such approvals; - discussions with the FDA or non-U.S. regulators regarding the scope or design of our clinical trials; - inability to identify and maintain a sufficient number of trial sites, many of which may already be engaged in other clinical trial programs, including some that may be for the same indications targeted by our drug candidates; - inability to obtain approval from IRBs to conduct a clinical trial at their respective sites; - severe or unexpected drug-related adverse effects experienced by patients; - inability to timely manufacture sufficient quantities of the drug candidate required for a clinical trial; - difficulty recruiting and enrolling patients to participate in clinical trials for a variety of reasons, including meeting the enrollment criteria for our study and competition from other clinical trial programs for the same indications as our drug candidates; and - inability to retain enrolled patients after a clinical trial is underway.
+- inability to obtain sufficient funds required for a clinical trial; - inability to reach agreements on acceptable terms with prospective CROs and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - clinical holds, other regulatory objections to commencing or continuing a clinical trial or the inability to obtain regulatory approval to commence a clinical trial in countries that require such approvals; - discussions with the FDA or non-U.S. regulators regarding the scope or design of our clinical trials; - inability to identify and maintain a sufficient number of trial sites, many of which may already be engaged in other clinical trial programs, including some that may be for the same indications targeted by our drug candidates; - inability to obtain approval from IRBs to conduct a clinical trial at their respective sites; - severe or unexpected drug-related adverse effects experienced by patients; - inability to timely manufacture sufficient quantities of the drug candidate required for a clinical trial; - difficulty recruiting and enrolling patients to participate in clinical trials for a variety of reasons, including meeting the enrollment criteria for our study and competition from other clinical trial programs for the same indications as our drug candidates; - inability to retain enrolled patients after a clinical trial is underway; and - enrollment may be delayed or interrupted or patients may drop out of clinical trials such as our Phase 2/3 Gain trial due to or the fear of natural disasters, such as earthquakes, tsunamis, power shortages or outages, floods, or monsoons, public health crises, such as pandemics and epidemics, political crisis, such as terrorism, war, political instability or other conflict, cyberattacks, or other events outside of our control occurring at or around our clinical trials sites in the United States or Europe.
+For example, the coronavirus outbreak may delay or impede enrollment in our clinical trials due to prioritization of hospital resources toward the outbreak, and some patients may not be able to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services, which would delay our ability to release clinical results and could impact our product candidate testing, development and timelines.